Common Webhook Challenges and How to Overcome Them

 How to Overcome It:

-- Database Checks: Before processing a webhook, check your database to ensure the event hasn’t already been handled.
+- Database Checks: Before processing a webhook, check your database to see if the event has already been handled.

 3. Security Vulnerabilities